German 110, Elementary German I

 297A Crusades and the Image of Islam

-The medieval Crusades and the image of Muslims and Islam in early historiography, theology, and literature, such as The Song of Roland, St. Bernard and Arabic accounts.
+The medieval Crusades and the image of Muslims and Islam in 11th- and 12th-century historiography, theology, and literature, such as The Song of Roland, St. Bernard, and Muslim accounts.
 How European views of Islam and the East contributed to European expansionism and self-definition.
 Conducted in English.

 304 German Film: From Berlin to Hollywood (Gen. Ed.: AT)